evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_RS_iV/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 585 liters.
 With the rear seat down, it is 1710 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2750kg, and with the base weight of 2117 kg, you can max load 633 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2750 kg (6063 lbs), and with the base weight of 2117 kg (4667 lbs), you can max load 633 kg (1396 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750 kg (2646/1653 lbs).
 ### Availability & Pricing

 This model had a world premiere on 01.01.2020, and deliveries started in March 2021.
 This models has now been discontined.